 - After arriving in the lab, allow the insects to recover overnight prior to testing.
-A water source can be constructed by placing a dental wick in a microcentrifuge tube filled with water.
-Select uniform individuals/life stages for testing (e.g. nymphs or adults). - Prepare appropriate test dilutions of technical grade active ingredients (AI) in 100% acetone or comparable solvent (test solvents beforehand to ensure that they are not toxic or harmful to the insects).
+Dry dog food can be used as a food source, and a water source can be constructed by placing a dental wick in a microcentrifuge tube filled with water.
+Select uniform individuals/life stages for testing (e.g. 4th instar nymphs or adults). - Prepare appropriate test dilutions of technical grade active ingredients (AI) in 100% acetone or comparable solvent (test solvents beforehand to ensure that they are not toxic or harmful to the insects).
 Ensure that the product is completely dissolved.
 Mild heat and sonication can be used to aid dissolving AIs in solvent.
 Select a series of concentrations (4-6 rates) to give a range of mortality (5-100%) for a clear concentration response for the insecticide(s) being evaluated.
-Rates can be formulated as μg AI/μl to deliver the desired concentration per insect (μg/insect). - Anesthetize the insects with CO2 and apply 0.5μl to 1.0 μl drop on the dorsal thorax of each insect with a microsyringe or micropipette. - Place 5-10 treated individuals in each Petri dish lined with filter paper.
-Each concentration should include at least four separate Petri dishes.
-Prepare at least four additional Petri dishes for solvent controls. - All dishes should be labeled and arranged randomly and kept at 25±2°C in an incubator with 60% relative humidity under dark conditions. - Assess mortality between 3-7 days after treatment (test length may vary depending on the AIs being evaluated).
+Rates can be formulated as μg AI/μl to deliver the desired concentration per insect (μg/insect). - Anesthetize the insects with CO2 and apply a 1 μl drop on the dorsal pronotum of each insect with a microsyringe or micropipette. - Place 5-10 treated individuals in each Petri dish.
+Each dish is considered one observation.
+Include at least four observations for each concentration of the insecticide.
+Prepare at least four additional observations for solvent controls. - All dishes with treated insects should be labeled and arranged randomly and kept at 27±2°C in an incubator with 60% relative humidity under dark conditions. - Assess mortality between 3-7 days after infestation (test length may vary depending on the AIs being evaluated).
 Mortality can also be recorded daily to determine changes in mortality over time.
-For longer experiments, provide a water source in each dish.
+For longer experiments, provide a food (dry dog food) and water source in each dish.
 Insects unable to right themselves when probed should be considered dead. - Express results as a percentage mortality.
 Correct for 'untreated' (control) mortalities using Abbott's formula1 (Abbott 1925).
 The corrected mortality data can be subjected to a probit or logit dose response analysis to calculate an LC50 or LC90.